grantmcdermott/ritest/README.md

 fixed-effect model, *whilst* accounting for the stratified and clustered design of the experiment.

-(Aside: I’m also snipping most of the Stata output so as too only highlight the main command and result.)
+(Aside: I’m also snipping most of the Stata output, so as to only highlight the main command and result.)

 ``` stata